helium/HIP/0034-validator-node-security.md

 internet) is well documented and a large number of different chains (DPoS & PoS) have approached protecting the delegate/validator nodes IP address from being published.
-A validator node could for example be attacked using the Distributed Denial of Service method, be the victim of a targeted hack attempt or its operator could see false charges made to their hosting privoder in an attempt to have their nodes taken offline.
+A validator node could for example be attacked using the Distributed Denial of Service method, be the victim of a targeted hack attempt or its operator could see false charges made to their hosting provider in an attempt to have their nodes taken offline.

 One recommended way to mitigate these risks is for validators to carefully structure their network